UPDATE (4.17.25): The following FAQ document has been updated to reflect new details of the university research funding program.

 Central funding can be used to:

-• Provide salaries, benefits, supplies, and other needed direct expenses for employees and PhD students who cannot be reassigned to other work and have lost salary coverage as a result of cancellation of the federal grant.
+• Provide salaries, benefits, supplies, and other needed direct expenses for employees, PhD students, and postdocs who cannot be reassigned to other work and have lost salary coverage as a result of cancellation of the federal grant.

 • Safely wind down certain studies involving human subjects.